Years ago, I worked with a woman who would back into a parking spot every morning when she arrived at work.

 Therefore, you should enter parking spots while driving forward and exit in reverse.

-I have heard from people who back into parking spots that they do so because of fear of backing into a lane and hitting a child.
-They argue that since it is far more likely for a little one might be wandering in the lane of a parking lot rather than an actual parking spot, it is far safer to be able to drive forward out of a parking spot.
+I have heard from people who back into parking spots that they do so because of the fear of backing into a lane and hitting a child.
+They argue that since it is far more likely for a little one to wander in the lane of a parking lot rather than an actual parking spot, it is far safer to be able to drive forward out of a parking spot.

 I have always thought that this argument is nonsense.
-While it may be true that it’s more likely for a person to be walking in the lane of a parking lot than an actual spot, cautious driving should eliminate the possibility of hitting someone, and these types of accidents are rare.
+While it may be true that it’s more likely for a person to be walking in a parking lot’s lane than in an actual parking spot, cautious driving should eliminate the risk of hitting someone, and these types of accidents are rare.

 In 2010, for example, there were approximately 2,000 reported accidents involving a car driving in reverse striking a pedestrian in a parking lot, leading to 99 fatalities.